subsquid/docs/docs/develop-a-squid/squid-processor/storage-state-calls.md

 The Substrate typegen generates access classes in `src/types/storage.ts` which take into account the historical runtime upgrades by exposing versioned getters (like `getAsVXXX()`).
 The generated access methods support both single key and batch queries.

-The generated storage access are normally constructed by passing a context for

 Note that the generated getters **always query the historical block height of the "current" block derived the context**.
 This is the recommended way to access the storage.

 To generate the storage classes with typegen: